wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 **Configure the admin access to the Liberty instance**.

-1. First of all, you need a strong password as the APIs provide access to sensitive data which could help a hacker to manipulate the system.
+1. First of all, you need a strong password as the APIs provide access to sensitive data, which could help a hacker to manipulate the system.
 Use the **securityUtility** to create a secure password as **LibertyIsGreat**.

         wlp/bin/securityUtility encode --encoding=aes LibertyIsGreat

     ![image157](./images/media/image157.png)

-    As before, the encoded password is not unique, so your output will likely look different that the one above.
+    As before, the encoded password is not unique, so your output likely looks different that the one above.
 But both are valid.

 2. Use the following commands to setup and configure the restConnector.